 - Grafting and other techniques to create a nipple and areola

-Expanders and Implants
+Breast Expanders and Breast Implants

 A tissue expander is a balloon placed at the time of the mastectomy and adds about 1 hour of extra surgery time.
 This procedure usually entails one day in the hospital.
-During follow up office appointments, the expander is gradually filled with salt water until you have reached your desired size.
+During follow-up office appointments, the expander is gradually filled with salt water until you have reached your desired size.
 When chemotherapy and/or radiation therapy (if necessary) are completed, the expander is removed and the permanent implant placed.
 This takes about one hour and is done on an outpatient basis.